angular/angularfire/docs/firestore/querying-collections.md

 An RxJS Subject is imported below.
 A Subject is like an Observable, but can multicast to many Observers.
 Subjects are like EventEmitters: they maintain a registry of many listeners.
 See, [What is a Subject](http://reactivex.io/rxjs/manual/overview.html#subject) for more information.

-When we call [`switchMap` on the Subject](https://www.learnrxjs.io/operators/transformation/switchmap.html), we cap map each value to a new Observable; in this case a database query.
+When we call [`switchMap` on the Subject](https://www.learnrxjs.io/operators/transformation/switchmap.html), we can map each value to a new Observable; in this case a database query.

 ```ts
 const size$ = new Subject<string>();